Xavier University (Communication Arts and English)

-National Louis University, Illinois (Master's)
+National Louis University, Illinois (Graduate Coursework)

 As a tutor, I believe in establishing a strong, positive relationship with the learner.
-This is the foundation upon which success will be built.
+This is the foundation upon which success is built.
 Once I know the level of ability, I strive to create interesting lessons that will keep the student engaged in the learning process.
 I evaluate each session so I can fine tune for the next meeting.
 Paying close attention to the details of each lesson, and the student's level of retention, helps me keep our sessions on track as we work toward the student's goal.

 My rate of pay is negotiable.